Grandmama’s Corn Pudding

 1 cup milk (whole, 2%, skim, soy, whatever you have on hand, they’ll all work!)

 Preheat oven to 350.
-Melt butter.
-In an 8x8 pyrex casserole dish*, mix melted butter with sugar and flour.
+Melt butter and allow to cool slightly.
+In an 8×8 pyrex casserole dish*, mix melted butter with sugar and flour.
 Add beaten egg and mix.

 Add corn and milk.
 Mix all.
 Bake for 1 hour.